helendragon/SBI_Project/README.md

     cmplexbuilder

 Here we are not giving any input or output to the program.
-So it will look for the files in the current directory and will give the outpur as default name in the current directory.
+So it will look for the files in the current directory and will give the output as default name in the current directory.
 It will also make 5 complexes.

 The best complex that is obtained is the following: